isorabins/hai-my-health/docs/# Project Status Report - Hai the Health.md

 # Project Status Report - Hai the Health Coach

+**Date:** 3/24/24
+Created a flow chart of the app user journey and considerations -file saved in "docs" folder

+Started work on the database
+-using sqlite in VSCode

+Considerations:
+-going to try to find a pre-existing db of food items, to lessen the number of dynamic catagories AI needs to create, and lessen errors
+-created a structure to seperate userID from email address, to improve privacy for users -AI will need to dynamically create catagories for specific health concerns that users list -although I wonder if we could find a pre-existing DB with health issues that can be referenced?

+**Date:** 3/23/24

+DO FIRST:
+Create flow diagram of application
+-what is the user journey
+-how does it incorporate AI

+-created many different functions for each question -solution isnt working

+Next steps:
+1.create a function that loops through a txt file of questions 2.setup DB to store data
+3.setup daily interview that stores data
+   -use sequel lite db - its an easy way to startup/practice -use first interview to set up catagories
+   -catagory answers need to be consistent across users
+      -can have dynamic catagories, but in each catagory value needs to be consistent -use AI to normalize the catagory input
+      -create a rule for AI - write a function to normalize values -our DB structure is in drive: "Hai health db idea"

+For me to learn:
+   -general database design/function
+Issue:
+   -how would we deal with diet.
+Since every person will have different diets, would we need to create a whole different catagory for each food they eat?
+Otherwise, how would we cross reference when trying to make correlations in the data for the user?
+   -can it be created dynamically when the user resonds?
+   -is there an existing DB that mentions all foods that we can use -can DB be created/edited dynamically as user is answering questions, or does it need to be hard coded?

+looping over text file:
+FIRST STEP:
+-to do: edit questions to be final
+-/n for line break after question
+-remove all other question functions
+SECOND STEP - once initial structure is complete:
+-what if person answers incorrectly, how can AI followu to clarify and normalize the catagory -would create another function that takes task/question to check if answer is correct then if/else, ask a clarifying question

+TO DO:
+create a diagram of how I want the task/app to function -start with the initial interview
+   -ask the question
+   -give it to AI
+   -ask a followup question to clarify and normalize the data in conversation.py:
+      -for tasks in task_file
+         -is function for the loop

 **Date:** 3/17/24
 -tried changing the flow to split the initial interview into a task for each question, to improve the flow -was successful, but now the tasks run right after eachother without taking real use input or having a conversation